sbraz/pymediainfo/README.rst

 pymediainfo
 -----------

-This small library is a wrapper around the MediaInfo command line library.
+This small library is a wrapper around the MediaInfo library.
 See https://pymediainfo.readthedocs.org/ for more information.